-Alexandra Ladd, Treasurer of the Tierra Contenta Board, is Director of the Office of Affordable Housing for the City of Santa Fe.
+Alexandra Ladd, President of the Tierra Contenta Board, is Director of the Office of Affordable Housing for the City of Santa Fe.
 In this position, she works with developers to implement Santa Fe’s inclusionary zoning program, oversees funding allocations from HUD and Santa Fe’s Affordable Housing Trust Fund, manages operational grants provided to local housing services providers, and works with the Governing Body on affordable housing policy issues.

 A. Dion Silva, Member, is President, Santa Fe Region, of Enterprise Bank & Trust.
 In his 20+ years of banking, he has overseen commercial, construction, and land development lending.
 Dion has a Bachelor of Science in Civil Engineering and a Master of Business Administration in Finance from New Mexico State University.
 Dion has been a board member of various non-profits in Santa Fe that support housing, education, health care and youth.

 Elizabeth Camacho, Secretary, is the City of Santa Fe’s economic development and communications manager.